PrabhDeveloper-hub/RoadConnect/README.md

 `game/core/GameManager.ts` - It contains the common methods like incrementing the level, setting the max level so that in Level select popup we can enable or disable the level buttons accordingly.

+`game/LocalizationManager.ts` - This class contains the method which get all the translation keys from the json file .
+It also contains a method which returns the text in particular language according to the key passed in it.

 `game/core/UIManager.ts` - This class manages all the UI element classes.
 All the UI objects are instantiated in this class.
 It serves as a link between this ui objects like we need to call the Popup entry animation on PLAY button click and so on.

 `game/game-objects/Background.ts` - Creates a Background behind the game screen.